moby/moby/docs/userguide/storagedriver/btrfs-driver.md

 Btfs allocates space to subvolumes and snapshots on demand from an underlying pool of storage.
 The unit of allocation is referred to as a *chunk* and *chunks* are normally ~1GB in size.

 Snapshots are first-class citizens in a Btrfs filesystem.
 This means that they look, feel, and operate just like regular subvolumes.
 The technology required to create them is built directly into the Btrfs filesystem thanks to its native copy-on-write design.
 This means that Btrfs snapshots are space efficient with little or no performance overhead.
-The diagram below shows a subvolume and it's snapshot sharing the same data.
+The diagram below shows a subvolume and its snapshot sharing the same data.

 ![](images/btfs_pool.jpg)